 Although the Apple Pencil is wondrous, it is expensive.
 There are many, many less expensive options that support tilt sensing and palm rejection (this is critical!), but lack pressure sensitivity.
 You can pick them up for as little as $25.

 I cut my teeth (ouch) on Illustrator on a PC years ago, but I made the adjust to an iPad easily.
 Unless you need some special high end feature (like gradient mapping or complex layer interactions, the iPad is the tool of choice.
 I use Affinity Draw, but Concepts (I hear) is good, but I have found it difficult to use.
 For quick and easy, Touch Draw 2 is very powerful.
 That being said, it seems, from my experience, that I often need to export my work to the computer to do some finishing (more so than with photos or bitmap art).
 The tools on the iPad or excellent and will meet most needs, but sometimes I need more.

 It is MUCH easier to install and use VPN’s on an iPad than a PC or MacBook.
 Although the letters devices have gotten easier, the iPad apps are superior.
 Regarding the overall security, I am going to give the slight edge to the iPad.
 This is primarily due to the portability (easier to take with you instead of leaving it out), lack of ports, and closed Apple Infrastructure.

 Other “High” End not commonly used Applications

 I am listing all the other areas, not commonly needed by typical user, but I use in my experience.
 This is why I used both tools.
 The iPad does some of these (and does them well), but most users would be frustrated with the iPad’s limitations.
-PC/Computer wins at all below (but there are some special circumstances).
+PC/Computer wins all below (but there are some special circumstances):